-a.
-Sludge

-The sludge receiving station at H-POWER commenced commercial operations in May 2015.
+- a.
+Sludge- the sludge receiving station at H-POWER commenced commercial operations in May 2015.
 The sludge processing system has the capacity to process 90 tons of sludge per day and is accepting dewatered sludge from the wastewater treatment plants.
 The 20,000 tons per year of sludge currently produced by these plants is now being diverted from WGSL to H-POWER.
-In addition, a corresponding amount of bulky waste, which was required to bulk the sludge at WGSL, is now being disposed of at H-POWER.
+In addition, a corresponding amount of bulky waste, which was required to bulk the sludge at WGSL, is now being disposed of at H-POWER. - b.
+Medical Waste- the disposal of treated medical waste at H-POWER commenced on December 30, 2015.

-b.
-Medical Waste

-The disposal of treated medical waste at H-POWER commenced on December 30, 2015.
 Due to safety concerns, however, medical sharps is not accepted at H-POWER and will continue to be disposed of at WGSL.

-c.
-Tires

-H-POWER's solid waste management permit issued by DOH allows acceptance of used auto tires collected by the City, including refuse collection, convenience centers and illegal dumping up to 400 tires per day or 65,000 tires per year.

-d.
-In-Feed Waste Processing Improvements and Baling

-ENV and Covanta are planning in-feed waste processing improvements to the RDF Waste Processing Facility that will include a mobile baling system.
+- c.
+Tires H-POWER's solid waste management permit issued by DOH allows acceptance of used auto tires collected by the City, including refuse collection, convenience centers and illegal dumping up to 400 tires per day or 65,000 tires per year. - d.
+In-Feed Waste Processing Improvements and Baling- ENV and Covanta are planning in-feed waste processing facility (WPF) improvements to the RDF Waste Processing Facility that will include a mobile baling system.
 The project will allow processing of bulky waste into RDF.
 The mobile baler will provide flexibility to store waste during extended maintenance outages.
 The baled waste would be stored and processed later, further reducing diversion of waste to WGSL.
 The equipment was tested in March 2021 and DOH approval is pending for operation and storing of bales.

-e.
-Bulk Loads of Food Waste

-Since March 1, 2017, bulk loads of commercially-generated spoiled food have been diverted from WGSL.
+The balance of the WPF improvements are currently in the conceptual design phase. - e.
+Bulk Loads of Food Waste- Since March 1, 2017, bulk loads of commerciallygenerated spoiled food have been diverted from WGSL.
 ENV is evaluating technologies for the digestion of food waste.

-2. Ash, Process Residue and Auto Shredder Residue
+3. Process Residue, Ash and Auto Shredder Residue